derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 <p class='text-center'><img style="width:70%;" src='/images/blog/heat-pumps/gas-furnace.jpg'></p>

-This gas furnace, installed in 2007, is near the end of its 15-year life.
+This gas furnace, installed in 2007 in our 2,800 sq. ft. house, is near the end of its 15-year life.
 I’ve learned that furnaces like these are pretty common, especially in older homes like ours.
 Our house doesn’t have great insulation, so to compensate for it, HVAC (heating, ventilation, air conditioning) contractors install more BTUs than you need to get through our cold Chicago winters, just to be safe.

 The problem, from a climate perspective, is that this thing is responsible for about 50% of our household emissions.
 From a comfort perspective, it’s not great either.
 It pushes really hot air to our rooms and things get very dry in the winter.
 Switching to a heat pump will eliminate these gas emissions, save us money, and (as we learned later) greatly improve the comfort of our home year-round.